snnsnn/Better-Rust-Documentation/README.md

-# Better Rust API Documentation with Stlish Themes
+# Better Rust API Documentation with Stylish Themes

 Current Rust API website is a bit hard to follow.
 These Stylish themes aim to make language API documentation on https://doc.rust-lang.org and https://docs.rs more readable with color coding and hierarchical indentation.